FabioManzo/imageResizer/README.md

 `composer test` to run all the tests at once

-`composer test -- --filter testGet` to run a specific test (change "testGet" with the test you want to run)
+`vendor/bin/phpunit tests/ --filter testGet` to run a specific test (change "testGet" with the test you want to run)